Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 The gear slider tray in our Sprinter Van garage makes it much easier to access gear

-We can access the garage via the back doors or from the inside of the van which was a necessity for me.
+We could access the garage via the back doors or from the inside of the van which was a necessity for me.
 I didn’t want to have to go outside to the back of the van every time I needed to access something under the bed.

 The garage area underneath the bed in a 170" 4x4 Sprinter Van conversion built for outdoor adventure